LLNL/quandary/docs/mkdocs/user_guide.md

   \mbox{Tikhonov} = \frac{\gamma_1}{2} \| \bfa \|^2_2
 \end{align}

 By adding this term with a small parameter $\gamma_1 > 0$, the optimization problem will favor optimal control vectors that have a small norm.
-It regularizes the optimization problem since it adds a small but positive identity matrix to the Hessian of the objective function, hence ``convexifying'' the problem.
+It regularizes the optimization problem since it adds a small but positive identity matrix to the Hessian of the objective function, hence "convexifying" the problem.

 In addition to the Tikhonov regularization term, four additional penalty terms can optionally be added to the objective function if desired: